-In this lesson, you will examine a model comparison/contrast essay to understand the characteristics that make it effective, as well as analyze the essay to better understand its components.
-Specifically, this lesson will cover:
+In this lesson, we will examine a model comparison/contrast essay to understand the characteristics that make it effective.
+We'll also analyze the essay to better understand its components.
+Read the essay (included below this tutorial) first in order to best understand the content covered in this tutorial.
+Our discussion will break down like this:

-- 1. Identifying the Purpose and Topic
+- 1. Identifying the Purpose

-- 2. Analyzing the Organization
+- 2. Analyzing the Topic

-- 2a.
-Introduction

-- 2b.
-Body Paragraphs

-- 2c.
-Conclusion
+- 3. Examining the Organization

-1. Identifying the Purpose and Topic
+1. Identifying the Purpose